rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 as part of the ICE gathering process, namely, if the query to the STUN {{RFC5389}} server returns the same value as the local address.
 This can be done for both IPv4 and IPv6 local addresses, provided that the application has configured both IPv4 and IPv6 STUN servers.
+If this situation occurs, i.e., STUN returns the same IP address value for an address that has already been communicated as a mDNS candidate during the current ICE gathering phase, the ICE agent MUST NOT eliminate the candidate as redundant and MUST send the IP address as a server-reflexive candidate.
+This allows the ICE agent to send mDNS candidates immediately, even if the associated addresses may not be private.

-Implementations MAY cache this information about address privacy to speed up future ICE gathering.
+Once an address has been identified as public, the ICE agent MAY cache this information and omit mDNS protection for that address in future ICE gathering phases.

 Special Handling for IPv6 Addresses
 -----------------------------------